saintsjd/saintsjd.github.io/_posts/2014-10-15-simple-postgresql-database-connections-python.md

     print "First Name:", row['fname']
 ~~~

+It appears that SQLAlchemy does the right thing and closes connections if an exception is thrown or the script exits successfully.

 Note: To install psycopg2 on my Mac I had to first install [Postgres.app](http://postgresapp.com/) and set my PATH in .bash_profile to ```PATH="/Applications/Postgres.app/Contents/Versions/9.3/bin:$PATH"```

 Note: If you are on Ubuntu you will need to ```sudo apt-get install libpq-dev python-dev``` before running ```pip install psycopg2```